 “You don’t get much fun when you’re an adult, do you?”

 Comedians serve up a fantastic reference point for conversation starters and discussions.
 But being a stand up comic is by no means an easy job.
-Popular funnymen like Jimmy Carr, the aforementioned Michael McIntyre and Chris Rock have worked for decades on what today is considered no less than an art form.
+Popular funnymen like Jimmy Carr, Michael McIntyre and Chris Rock have worked for decades on what is considered no less than an art form.
 All three enjoy a well-deserved reputation that rightfully precedes them, regularly selling out performances across the globe.

 They grab your attention – and keep it!

-They choose Relatable topics
+They choose Relatable topics, so should content writers

 They’re (slightly) controversial as content writers can be

 Their material is engaging